Enema of the State: Songs

 "The Party Song" was inspired by when Hoppus attended a "jock-infested" party at San Diego State University and met some students who thought highly of themselves.
-Disinterested in the party, he felt he would much rather be at home, which found its way into the song's lyrics.
+Uninterested in the party, he felt he would much rather be at home, which found its way into the song's lyrics.
 "Mutt" was written by DeLonge for his friend Benji Weatherly and his appearance in the Taylor Steele surf video The Show.
 An early version of "Mutt," with Scott Raynor behind the drum kit, was recorded with producer Mark Trombino and appears on the film's 1998 soundtrack.
-The title of "Wendy Clear" comes from Hoppus' boat, named "Wendy," and how boaters end transmissions by letting other boaters know the channel is open for use, or "clear."
+The title of "Wendy Clear" comes from Hoppus's boat, named "Wendy," and how boaters end transmissions by letting other boaters know the channel is open for use, or "clear."
 Hoppus wrote the song while on tour with MxPx about having a crush on "someone that you are not supposed to like."
 Lastly, "Anthem," the final song on Enema of the State, is about being trapped in the suburbs, longing for freedom and the age of 21.
 It is based on when DeLonge was in high school and told his peers that his band would be playing at a friend's house.
 The party was later busted by the police and a "giant fight broke out."
 Hoppus felt it a perfect summary of the album's themes: "lots of youthful angst, energy, and suburban unrest."